 The 10th of September is World Suicide Prevention Day….

-Director of the National Suicide Prevention Lifeline John Draper on how you can be the one to help prevent suicide
+Director of the Suicide and Crisis Lifeline John Draper on how you can be the one to help prevent suicide

 Until about fifty years ago, we believed there was nothing we could do for people having a heart attack until they got to a hospital.
 Most heart attack victims delivered to hospitals were dead on arrival.
 But there had to be a way to get help to those having heart attacks faster, before arriving at the hospital.
 In 1966, a Belfast physician named Frank Partridge brought emergency services for heart attacks directly into the community by establishing the first mobile coronary care unit.
 Soon after that, Leonard Cobb, a cardiologist in Seattle, created the first CPR training program for firefighters, and later created one for the citizens of Seattle.
 Nowadays, we are better educated in methods like CPR that could help others, and we work to take care of ourselves through diet and exercise.
 Today, 75% fewer people have died from heart disease since the 1960s, and experts say that about half of this big reduction is due to people changing their unhealthy behaviors.